thbrown/softball-sim/docs/definitions/README.md

 ### Options Fields
 - **type** - String.
 The data type of the field.
 Here are the supported types: `String`, `Number`, `Boolean`, `Enumeration`.
 Each of these values may add additional fields to the options object.
 See the "Additional Fields" sections below for more details.
 - **shortLabel** - String.
 A single character to describe this option.
 Used as the short flag for this argument in the CLI.
-Must be lowercase.
+Must be uppercase.
 Since there are 26 letters in the English alphabet, this leaves you with a maximum of 26 possible options.
 - **longLabel** - String.
 A single word (no spaces allowed) to describe this option.
 Used as the long flag for this argument in the CLI.
 Case-sensitive.
 - **description** - String.
 A short paragraph describing the purpose of this option, the tradeoffs of using various values, and any other pertinent information about how it should be used.
 - **uiVissibility** - String.
 Not required.
 Defines whether or not this field will appear in the softball.app ui.
 Choices are `STANDARD` or `HIDDEN`.
 Defaults to `STANDARD`.